pikukesar/Ud-Project3-Submission/README.md

 - Setting up of email based alerting for the app service (manually in azure portal).
 - Setting up custom logging in log analytics to gather selenium logs from the VM (manually in azure portal).

+Note
-	○ All required inputs (including the public key for the VM, created via puttygen) is configured as variables in pipelines.
-Note that storagekey variable is kept as a 'placeholder', as it will be updated with the real value when the pipeline runs.
+1. All required inputs (including the public key for the VM, created via puttygen) is configured as variables in pipelines.
+2. Storagekey variable is kept as a 'placeholder', as it will be updated with the real value when the pipeline runs.
-	○ Replacetokens task of the pipeline takes care of replacing the variables in terraform files (.tf and .tfvars) during run time.
+3. Replacetokens task of the pipeline takes care of replacing the variables in terraform files (.tf and .tfvars) during run time.

-Creation of ServicePrincipal (with contributor role) is done with below command
+Creation of ServicePrincipal (with contributor role) is done with below command:
 	```
 	az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/<subscription ID>"
 	```

 From the results of the above command, we obtain the values for below variables as

-		○ appId is the client_id defined above.
+	- appId is the client_id defined above.
-		○ password is the client_secret defined above.
+	- password is the client_secret defined above.
-		○ tenant is the tenant_id defined above.
+	- tenant is the tenant_id defined above.

 In-order for selenium based tasks to run on VM, we need to manually configure the VM to allow the pipeline to connect to it.
 In the Environments section of Pipeline (select Linux VM), we need to copy the registration key and execute in the VM (connect via  the private key corresponding to the public key used for creating the VM)